 STEM challenges are perfect Back To School activities.
 What is STEM?
 STEM stands for Science Technology Engineering and Math.
-Some consider projects covering any one of the 4 discipline is a STEM project.
+Some consider projects covering any one of the 4 disciplines a STEM project.
 Some believe a STEM project has to incorporate all or at least two disciplines.
-The truth is, any project in one of the 4 discipline is more than likely involved with another discipline, some is more obvious than others.
-In general, STEM projects are interdisciplinary activities that teach kids scientific and design thinking and problem-solving skills, and help kids see the real world application of their learning.
-When choosing STEM projects, it is important to focus on the process instead of outcome.
+The truth is, any project in one of the 4 disciplines is more than likely involved with another discipline, some are more obvious than others.
+In general, STEM projects are interdisciplinary activities that teach kids scientific and design thinking and problem-solving skills, and help kids see the real-world application of their learning.
+When choosing STEM projects, it is important to focus on the process instead of the outcome.
 For back-to-school STEM activities, this is especially important, as it is at the beginning of the school year.
 The project you do will set the tone for the year.

 Here are some fun and free STEM challenge ideas.
-I suggest leave them as open as you can stand.
-Let the students lead the process, as long as you give them the key check points during the process.
+I suggest leaving them as open as you can stand.
+Let the students lead the process, as long as you give them the key checkpoints during the process.

 STEM Challenge using Pencils

-At the beginning of a school year, we all have plenty of pencils.
-Here is a creative way to use pencil for a STEM Challenge: Build Da Vinci Bridge with Pencils.
+At the beginning of the school year, we all have plenty of pencils.
+Here is a creative way to use pencils for a STEM Challenge: Build Da Vinci Bridge with Pencils.
 This is a challenge for upper elementary to middle school students.
-It requires critical thinking, basic understanding of forces and gravity, and good team communication and team collaboration.
-It is not only a good STEM challenge, but also a good team building activity, thus perfect as a Back-to-school project.
+It requires critical thinking, a basic understanding of forces and gravity, and good team communication and team collaboration.
+It is not only a good STEM challenge but also a good team-building activity, thus perfect as a Back-to-school project.

 RELATED: Leonardo da Vinci Catapult

 For kindergarten and preschool kids, you can try this pencil tower building challenge.
-Kids can learn different geometric shapes, center of gravity, height and measurements while practicing fine motor skills.
+Kids can learn different geometric shapes, the center of gravity, height, and measurements while practicing fine motor skills.

-Another pencil STEM challenge for all ages is to challenge kids balancing sharpened pencils on the tip.
-How could it even possible to have a pencil standing on the tip?
+Another pencil STEM challenge for all ages is to challenge kids to balance sharpened pencils on the tip.
+How could it even be possible to have a pencil standing on the tip?
 Once you find the trick, it won’t be hard.
 Science is magic only when you don’t know it.
 Need a hint?
 It is a center of gravity trick again.

 STEM Challenge Outdoor